-At contract inception the Company determines whether the contract is, or contains, a lease, which exists when the contract conveys the right to control the use of identified property or equipment for a period of time in exchange for consideration.
-Operating lease balances are included in operating lease right-of-use assets, operating lease liabilities, and operating lease liabilities, net of current portion in our consolidated balance sheet.
+At contract inception, the Company determines whether the contract is, or contains, a lease, which exists when the contract conveys the right to control the use of identified property or equipment for a period of time in exchange for consideration.
+Operating lease balances are included in operating lease right-of-use ("ROU") assets, operating lease liabilities, and operating lease liabilities, net of current portion in our consolidated balance sheet.
 Cash payments arising from operating leases are classified within operating activities in the consolidated statement of cash flows.
-As of March 31, 2020, the Company has no finance leases.
+As of March 31, 2022, the Company had no finance leases.

 The Company's leases are generally for facilities and office space and the Company recognizes ROU assets and lease liabilities at the lease commencement date for those arrangements.
 The initial lease liability is equal to the present value of the future minimum lease payments over the lease term.
 The initial measurement of the ROU asset is equal to the initial lease liability plus any initial direct costs and prepaid lease payments, less any lease incentives.
-At the lease commencement date the Company estimates its collateralized incremental borrowing rate based on publicly available yields adjusted for Company-specific considerations and the Company's varying lease terms in determining the present value of future payments.
+At the lease commencement date, the Company estimates its collateralized incremental borrowing rate based on publicly available yields adjusted for Company-specific considerations and the Company's varying lease terms in determining the present value of future payments.
 Certain of the Company's leases contain options to renew or to terminate the lease which are included in the determination of the ROU assets and lease liabilities when it is reasonably certain that the Company will exercise the option.
-The Company's leases may also include variable lease payments, such as maintenance costs, utilities, or other variable lease-related payments which are not included in measuring ROU assets and lease liabilities and are recorded as lease expense in the period incurred.
+The Company's leases may also include variable lease payments, such as an escalation clause based on consumer price index rates, maintenance costs, and utilities.
+Variable lease-related payments that depend on an index or rate are included in the determination of ROU assets are evaluated for impairment in a manner consistent with the treatment of other long-lived assets.

-As permitted under Topic 842 the Company elected not to recognize ROU assets and lease liabilities for leases with an initial term of 12 months or less; lease expense from these leases are recognized on a straight-line basis over the lease term.
-As further permitted under Topic 842, for all material classes of leased assets, the Company elected to not separate lease components from non-lease components, accounting for both components as a single lease component.
-As of March 31, 2020, the Company did not have any lease agreements with residual value guarantees or material restrictions or covenants.
+As permitted under Topic 842, the Company elected not to recognize ROU assets and lease liabilities for leases with an initial term of 12 months or less; lease expense from these leases is recognized on a straight-line basis over the lease term.
+As further permitted under Topic 842, for all material classes of leased assets, the Company elected to not separate lease components from non-lease components, and instead account for both components as a single lease component.
+As of March 31, 2022, the Company did not have any lease agreements with residual value guarantees or material restrictions or covenants.